MicrosoftDocs/appcenter-docs/docs/quickstarts/macOS/getting-started.md

 *Codesigning is optional, but recommended.*

 Codesigning assures users that the app is from a trustworthy developer, and hasn't been altered by someone else.
-In App Center, it is needed to distribute the app to users and send push notifications.
+In App Center, it's needed to distribute the app to users and send push notifications.
 Learn more from the [Apple Developer Documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).

 When creating a new App ID for this sample app, be sure to check the **Push Notifications** service under the **App Services** section.